meraki/automation-scripts/README.md

 **checksubnets.py:** This is a script to check if the LAN IPs (management addresses) of all access points in one or more organizations belong to specific IPv4 subnets.
 The purpose of the script is to find access points with misconfigured management addresses or VLANs, which may cause issues with 802.1x authentications.
 The output can be displayed on screen or sent as an email report.

+**CiscoLive/createWebhookTemplate.py:** Script to create a custom webhook template.

 **clientcount.py:** Script to count the total unique client MAC addresses connected to MR access points for an organization during the last month.
 Can be used as guidance when sizing systems that have per-user licensing, like the Cisco Identity Services Engine.

 **clients_in_ip_range.py:** Prints a list of all clients in one or more organizations that belong to the specified IPv4 subnet or IPv4 address range.
 Can be used to check if a subnet is in use somewhere or to assess which clients will be affected by a proposed firewall rule change.